 The steel edging comes in strips 16' long by 4" high by 1/8" thick.
 Each strip is dark green in color and comes with 6 stakes.
 This edging has been used for years and is considered the "Cadillac" of edging.
 Many landscape designers like it because it blends into the landscape nicely and forms nice curves.
 It can be cut with a hacksaw and will form to a very small radius.

-Curv-Rite Aluminum Brick Edging
+Curv-Rite Aluminum Edging Corner

 The Curv-Rite Stable Edge is an L shaped aluminum paver restraint in 8' long sections.
 The edging base has holes every 4" through which a 3/8" by 10" spiral steel spike is run.
 For patios walkways and entryways, spike the strip every 16".
 The edging also comes with a 3" aluminum splicer inserted 1 ½" into each adjoining section to create a continuous strip.
 This product is designed to effectively retain pavers without being visible from the surface.
 It is flexible enough to create a 30" diameter circle.
 The durable aluminum construction resists cracking and rusting.

 Stones can be used for bed borders also.
 The 4” to 8” stone is a good-sized stone for using around beds.
 One consideration when using stone as a boarder is that it leaves an irregular edge on the lawn side.
 This edge will need to be trimmed manually if it is left that way.
 If you like the look of the stone border edging it makes it real nice to use a plastic steel or aluminum edging on the lawn side of the border stones.
-If you leave a 1 foot-ish gap with mulch in it between the outside of the rock border and the edging it will be much easier to maintain and will give the bed a more featured look
+If you leave a 1 foot-ish gap with mulch in it between the outside of the rock border and the edging it will be much easier to maintain and will give the bed a more featured look.

 Landscape edging is supposed to provide a barrier for the lawn.
 As the grass sends out tillers to reach out for more moisture and nutrients the edging stops the progress.
 This requires the edging to be a 3 or more inches below the thatch layer of the lawn to be successful.